Year 1

 (1989-1990)

-Year 8 saw seven new poses: four Drink n' Wet babies, two Sweetsteps Ballerinas, and the Bride.
+Year 8 saw six new poses: four Drink n' Wet babies (Flicker, DW Cuddles, Rainfeather, Snookums), a ballerina pose and head, and the Bride pose.
 The rest of the Eighth Year ponies were fairly simple compared to ponies from the past two years, and each set included only four ponies rather than the six or eight that had been available for earlier sets.
 Only some of the Year 8 ponies came with ribbons; some ponies were sold with only one accessory.

 Year 9